Orthoptera Recording

 Rufous Grasshopper Gomphocerippus rufus

-In addition, there are historic records for a few other species, including Greenhouse Camel-cricket Tachycines asynamorus (which was recorded from a greenhouse in a Canterbury Nursery in 1962), and Bog Bush-cricket Metrioptera brachyptera from near Dover in the 19th Century.
+In addition to these regularly recorded species, there are historic records for a few other species, including Greenhouse Camel-cricket Tachycines asynamorus (which was recorded from a greenhouse in a Canterbury Nursery in 1962), and Bog Bush-cricket Metrioptera brachyptera from near Dover in the 19th Century.
 There have been very occasional records of Mole-cricket Gryllotalpa gryllotalpa, which may be animals brought in with imported plants, and Egyptian Grasshopper Anacridium aegyptium which certainly has come in with nursery material on at least one occasion.
-More recently, there was a single record of Blue-winged Grasshopper Oedipoda caerulescens from Deal in 2020.

 Identifying Orthoptera